Russia denies seeking to buy political sway with Hungarian nuclear deal

 Peskov was commenting on a Reuters investigation into Moscow’s 10 billion euro ($11 billion) loan to Budapest to finance the expansion of Hungary’s Paks nuclear power plant.

-Asked whether it was true that Russia was trading economic assistance for political favour from Hungary, Peskov told journalists in a phone call: “This is complete nonsense.”
+Asked whether it was true that Russia was trading economic assistance for political favor from Hungary, Peskov told journalists in a phone call: “This is complete nonsense.”

 “The talk here is of mutually beneficial cooperation, high-tech cooperation that benefits both countries financially, economically,” he said.

-“Developing this sector (nuclear power) facilitates development of other industries, preparation of highly-specialised personnel and so on.”
+“Developing this sector (nuclear power) facilitates development of other industries, preparation of highly-specialized personnel and so on.”

 Former officials and other sources told Reuters that an initially-planned open tender for extending Paks was suddenly scrapped and the contract awarded to Russia’s state nuclear corporation Rosatom.